Neslihan Atagül

-Neslihan Atagül (born 20 August 1992) is a Turkish actress.
-She is best known for her role in Kara Sevda (2015–2017), a series sold to more than 110 countries and the first Turkish TV series winner of the International Emmy Award (2017).
-She had leading roles in the series Fatih Harbiye (2013–2014) and Sefirin Kizi (2019-2021) and in the films Araf and Senden Bana Kalan.
-Throughout her acting career, she has received numerous awards and accolades, including the Academy Award for "Best Actress" at the Tokyo International Film Festival.
+Neslihan Atagül Doğulu (née Atagül; born 20 August 1992) is a Turkish actress.
+She is best known for her role in Kara Sevda (2015–2017), a series sold to more than 110 countries and the first Turkish series to win an International Emmy Award.
+She had leading roles in the series Fatih Harbiye (2013–2014) and Sefirin Kızı (2019–2021), and in the films Araf (2011) and Senden Bana Kalan (2015).
+Throughout her acting career, she has received numerous awards and accolades, including the Academy Award for Best Actress at the Tokyo International Film Festival.

-Biography
+Early life

 Neslihan Atagül was born on 20 August 1992 in Istanbul.
 Her father was a driver and her mother a housewife.
 Her mother is of Belarusian descent.
 She studied theater at the Yeditepe University.

 Career

 Early years

 In 2006, she made her acting debut in the film İlk Aşk, for which she won the first prize of her career as "Promising Young Actress".
 Between 2006 and 2010, she got a role in the series Yaprak Dökümü based on the novel of the same name.
 In the following years, she appeared in other series such as Canım Babam, Kalbim Seni Seçti, Hayat Devam Ediyor.

 In 2012, she was noted for her starring role in the film Araf, for which she won the Academy Award for "Best Actress" at the prestigious Tokyo International Film Festival.